bsmith89/strain-corr/doc/manuscript/manuscript.md

 Manual rendering checklist:

+TODO: Include the StrainPGC-manuscript-v0.3.zip as Supplementary_Code.
+TODO: Convert Supplementary Table S1 and S3 to XLSX and integrate their captions.
 TODO: Replace title/authors with cover-page from static DOCX
 TODO: Rename supplementary figures (e.g. TODO) in both captions and inlined citations.
 (Find/Replace works well.
 Be sure catch both Figure and Fig)